Oaktree Specialty Lending (NASDAQ:OCSL) Coverage Initiated at B. Riley

-B. Riley started coverage on shares of Oaktree Specialty Lending (NASDAQ:OCSL – Get Rating) in a research report report published on Friday, Marketbeat reports.
-The brokerage issued a buy rating and a $6.25 price target on the credit services provider’s stock.
+Equities research analysts at B. Riley assumed coverage on shares of Oaktree Specialty Lending (NASDAQ:OCSL – Get Rating) in a report issued on Friday, Marketbeat reports.
+The brokerage set a “buy” rating and a $6.25 price target on the credit services provider’s stock.
+B. Riley’s price objective indicates a potential upside of 0.16% from the stock’s previous close.

 Other analysts have also recently issued research reports about the stock.
 StockNews.com assumed coverage on shares of Oaktree Specialty Lending in a report on Wednesday.
-They issued a sell rating on the stock.
-Hovde Group dropped their price objective on shares of Oaktree Specialty Lending to $7.00 in a report on Wednesday, October 5th.
+They issued a “sell” rating on the stock.
+Hovde Group decreased their target price on shares of Oaktree Specialty Lending to $7.00 in a research report on Wednesday, October 5th.

 Oaktree Specialty Lending Stock Performance